saltyrtc/saltyrtc-meta/Protocol.md

 Destination: 1 byte

-Contains the SaltyRTC address of the destination.
+Contains the SaltyRTC address of the receiver.

 Overflow Number: 2 byte